ShengpeiWang/kickstarter/README.md

 - Functions to scrape Kickstarter website using Selenium in Python (web_scrapping.ipynb)
 - Copy of cleaned up data for analysis (pickle/project_data_complete.pkl)
 - Code examples for natural language processing, tf-idf, and model selection (kick_project.ipynb)
+- Code for using a RNN (recurrent neural network) to predict project success (kick.ipynb)
 - Source code for the streamlit app (app.py)

 ## Local setup